All About The Water Cycle - How Does It Work?

 Sublimation

-As this picture shows, the best way to visualize sublimation is not to use water but carbon dioxide instead.
+As this picture illustrates, the most effective way to visualize sublimation is not with water but with carbon dioxide.
 "Dry ice" is solid, frozen carbon dioxide, which sublimates or turns to gas at the temperature of -78.5 °C (-109.3°F).
 The fog in the picture is a mixture of cold carbon dioxide gas and cold, humid air created as the dry ice sublimates.

-Sublimation occurs more readily when weather conditions, such as low relative humidity and dry winds, occur.
-It also occurs more at higher altitudes, with less air pressure than lower elevations.
+Sublimation occurs more readily when weather conditions are dry, such as low relative humidity and dry winds.
+It also occurs more often at higher altitudes, where air pressure is lower than at lower elevations.

 Energy, such as strong sunlight, is also needed.
 Low temperatures, strong winds, intense sunlight, and very low air pressure are needed for sublimation.